APMIS

-APMIS Journal, formerly known as Acta Pathologica, Microbiologica, et Immunologica Scandinavica, is a monthly peer-reviewed medical journal published by Wiley".
+PMI Journal, formerly known as APMIS - Acta Pathologica, Microbiologica, et Immunologica Scandinavica, is a monthly peer-reviewed medical journal published by Wiley".

 History

 The journal was formed in 1988 by a merger of the three sections of Acta Pathologica, Microbiologica, et Immunologica Scandinavica: Section A, Pathology, Section B, Microbiology, and Section C, Immunology.
 The original journals dated from 1924, originally published as Acta Pathologica et Microbiologica Scandinavica.
 Since 2012 it has been an electronic-only publication.